L2-Lagrange/Simple-LM1875-sound-system/README.md

 </p>

-The system is modular and consists of two main boards:
+The system is modular and consists of two main boards: <br>
--A reciever board that includes an analog filter for reducing DAC noise followed by a gain stage and output buffer.
+-A reciever board that includes an analog filter for reducing DAC noise followed by a gain stage and output buffer. <br>
--A LM1875 power amplifier board with an input buffer, phase splitter, and bridge-tied-load output.
+-A LM1875 power amplifier board with an input buffer, phase splitter, and bridge-tied-load output. <br>

 Each subystem can be built one at a time on breadboard/perfboard and tested before building the next stage.